Transferring into ECE During Sophomore Year

 To help facilitate the transfer credit evaluation, evidence of the standard of the work may be submitted.
 Examples of evidence include copies of examinations and assignments.

-A cover letter accompanying these materials indicating (1) your OSU email address, (2) your quarter of admission into OSU, (3) your intended major, and (4) the OSU ECE course(s) for which department transfer credit is requested.
+A cover letter accompanying these materials indicating (1) your OSU email address, (2) your semester of admission into OSU, (3) your intended major, and (4) the OSU ECE course(s) for which department transfer credit is requested.
 Please do not submit material expecting the advising office or faculty to determine the equivalent courses.
 A list of ECE courses is located at http://ece.osu.edu/courses

 Make sure to include contact information such as e-mail address and/or phone number in case of questions.

 Establishing Your Schedule

 Once the courses have been evaluated, students need to attend Transfer Orientation for the College of Engineering.
 Transfer Orientation will include a time to meet with an ECE advisor to develop your schedule, as well as familiarize yourself with the college, university and new student procedures.

 Students should be aware that all transfer students are admitted as pre-majors and entrance to major requires a satisfactory grade point average in both overall courses and the EGPA courses required by the program for admission.
 In calculating grade point averages, only OSU courses are used.